 Pain is triggered with defecation / bowel movements, sometimes urination

 What might the pain be if it's not pudendal neuralgia?

 Do the above symptoms not sound exactly like what you're going through?
 It can be hard to distinguish between pain and find an exact cause.

 If you're experiencing pain elsewhere, these might be other causes:

 Pain with intercourse can be spasming pelvic floor muscles, as well as vaginismus.
 Read our blog on vaginismus here.

 Pain with urination that is frequently ruled out from being a UTI can be interstitial cystitis or a tight pelvic floor.

-Pain with bowel movements can tight pelvic floor, hemorrhoids, or anal fissures.
+Pain with bowel movements can be a tight pelvic floor, hemorrhoids, or anal fissures.

-Chronic constipation can be aa prolapse, tight pelvic floor, dyssynergic defecation.
+Chronic constipation can be Aa prolapse, tight pelvic floor, or dyssynergic defecation.

 Pain with sitting around the tail bone can be a tight, spasming pelvic floor creating coccydynia.